Published: 13th May 2021

-Many businesses choose to offer a form of bottled water to address the concerns of their staff over tap water and show that they are a caring and considerate employer who is attentive to the needs of those who work for them.
+Many businesses choose to offer a form of bottled water to address the concerns of their staff about tap water and show that they are a caring and considerate employer who is attentive to the needs of those who work for them.

 In reality, there is no right or wrong answer as to what type of water should be supplied in the workplace – it all comes down to personal preference and the needs of the individual business.
-In some cases, a mains-fed water dispenser is more suitable in a certain type of premises where as others may be better suited to a water cooler or bottled water vending machine if a mains supply isn’t accessible.
+In some cases, a mains-fed water dispenser is more suitable in a certain type of premises whereas others may be better suited to a water cooler or bottled water vending machine if a mains supply isn’t accessible.

-The key point is that it is a legal requirement so businesses have a duty of care to provide their staff with access to drinking water, in whatever form is right for them.
+The key point is that it is a legal requirement, so businesses have a duty of care to provide their staff with access to drinking water, in whatever form is right for them.

 If you are interested in having a water solution in your workplace, contact our team today to see how we can help.